-Target Audience: The program is open to all faculty members of Emory School of Medicine or Emory Healthcare in a mid to senior leadership position.
+Target Audience: The program is open to all faculty members of Emory School of Medicine or Emory Healthcare.
 Candidates must be nominated by their Department Chair, Division Director or Executive Administrator.

 Educational Objectives: This program focuses on enriching leadership skills, enhancing business knowledge, and promoting collaborative efforts across Emory health professionals with an emphasis on diversity and inclusion.